storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 * Small, summarised < 700 sloc, < 25 KBytes.
 * Appears to be unmaintained.
 * Nobody seems to use it.
-* Appears to be easier to (ab)use for only caching the downloaded docker images than *Build docker images using cache* (discussed one bulet point above).
+* Appears to be easier to (ab)use for only caching the downloaded docker images than *Build docker images using cache* (discussed one bullet point above).

 #### ● [cached-dependencies](https://github.com/marketplace/actions/cached-dependencies) by [Jesse Yang (ktmud)](https://github.com/ktmud)
 * Its source code is [hosted at GitHub](https://github.com/ktmud/cached-dependencies) and uses the MIT license.